The Trademarks Law Review: Romania

 - the matter is urgent; and

-- if, in the absence of granting the injunction, a right would be prejudiced or an imminent and irreparable harm would be produced.
+- if, in the absence of granting the injunction, a right would be prejudiced or imminent and irreparable harm would be produced.

 In respect to the urgency, there is no specific requirement for defining any time period.
-As an example, six to eight weeks may in principle be accepted as being within the 'urgency' non-written norm, especially when the claimant is a foreign juridical person.
+As an example, six to eight weeks may, in principle, be accepted as being within the 'urgency' non-written norm, especially when the claimant is a foreign juridical person.

-In respect to the irreparable harm, the claimant has to offer evidence that either the infringement has already taken place or that it is imminent.
+In respect to the irreparable harm, the claimant has to offer evidence that either the infringement has already taken place or it is imminent.

 If granted, the interim injunction remains in force during the main infringement proceedings.
 If no main infringement proceeding is started within a certain term from the date of granting the injunction, it remains without effect.

 In trademark matters, the typical interim injunction claim is for the infringement of a trademark right or a geographical indication.